sudomanual/ic-code-testing-app/README.md

 #**Installation**

 Edit the yaml `file docker-compose.yml`
-Search and replace `changeYourDBPasswordOverHere` to change db password and `changeYourKeyOverHere` to change the app key.
+Search and replace `changeYourDBPasswordOverHere` to change db password and `changeYourKeyOverHere` to change the app key to something like this `Lo3ywq8pQTZbqCitg3stnJFAqwKy084N`.
 ```yaml
 version: '3'
 services: